 It would seem to me that all citizens should have the same level of legal defense for the law to be equitable and true to the slogan “all men [and women] are created equal.”
 Maybe such a system would force lawmakers to have far more equal protection under the law when they and their children were required to use a public defender so that they were actually equal rather than just theoretically equal.
 Likewise retirement systems and health care systems shouldn’t favor one group of people (such as government workers who have special retirement and health care coverage paid for by the rest of us but not available to us).
 This may surprise those that have never heard of the Public Employee Retirement Service in many states or the Federal Employee Retirement Service where those in government aren’t dependent on Social Security like the rest of us and so have voted exceptions to Social Security which provide benefits to military families without additional income to pay out these benefits.
-Had their families relied on the same funds, they might have found proper funding for surviving family members rather than disguise a military expense as a civilian one and further unbalance the system many of us rely on.
+Had their families relied on the same funds, they might have found proper funding for surviving military family members rather than disguise a military expense as a civilian one and further unbalance the system many of us rely on.

 The Supreme Court and the Senate represent small, agricultural states and the Presidency is strongly biased toward the same minority.
 It will be difficult to make significant changes – as the past has already shown us.
 The media is now almost all big money with a big thumb on the scales of public opinion, elections, legislation, and the judiciary.
 I’m not sure how any of this can be changed.
 Close to half of our population on both sides is listening to what the other half says is “fake news.”
 It’s not surprising that a consensus is so difficult to come by.
 And, if I had 2 billion dollars, I know I wouldn’t be willing to give half of it to my government so they could buy more lethal equipment to use overseas against “enemies” who have not threatened me, my family or my nation.
 Nevertheless, I’d like to fantasize a bit.

-Let’s postulate that we closed the loopholes and taxed income past certain levels at higher rates – including corporations – with incentives, maybe even laws, for sharing half the profit with employees that actually do the work of creating that profit.
+Let’s postulate that we closed the loopholes and taxed income past certain levels at higher rates – including corporations – with incentives, maybe even laws, for sharing half the profit (and loss) with employees that actually do the work of creating that profit (and loss).
 Let’s postulate that we created equal health care for all and paid for it with an equal percentage of income from all.
 Let’s create an education system that’s affordable (in whatever way works) for every person who has the aptitude and applies herself or himself.
 Let’s postulate that we slash our excessive and counter-productive “defense” budget, bring all of our armed forces home and slowly decommission our atomic weapons and most of our fighting forces.
 (The United States is currently spending as much as the next ten countries combined on a “defense” that is actually stirring up animosity toward us and violence at home and abroad.
 It is making us less safe and more objectionable and oppressive to the other 95% of humanity!).
 Our navy might either stay within 100 miles of our coastlines or operate under United Nations or Interpol control in international waters and when enforcing maritime law.
 I know this is a pipe dream, but I’m looking for a situation where people have a more equitable chance at success, health, well-being and happiness.

 Even in this scenario, the wealthy still have an advantage over the average person.
 The economic system is still biased in their favor.
 The laws are still biased in their favor.
 And 99% of the population is still working for the wealthy 1% that owns the means of production.